BestTimesToVisit.com Logo

 transport

 For intercity travel, consider the 'primera clase' (first class) buses like ADO.
-They're comfortable, safe, and often more convenient than flying domestically, especially for shorter distances.
-Book tickets online in advance, especially for popular routes or holiday weekends.
+They're incredibly comfortable, safe, and often more convenient than flying domestically, with onboard restrooms and snacks.
+Book tickets a day or two in advance, especially for popular routes or holiday weekends.

 culture

-Embrace the 'mañana' attitude – things might not always run on a strict schedule, especially outside major cities.
-Be patient, go with the flow, and try to learn a few basic Spanish phrases like 'por favor' (please) and 'gracias' (thank you); it goes a long way with locals.
+Embrace the 'mañana' attitude, but know it doesn't mean laziness.
+Things might run on a more relaxed schedule, especially outside major tourist hubs.
+Be patient, smile, and learn a few basic Spanish phrases like 'por favor' (please) and 'gracias' (thank you) – it goes a long way with locals.

 food